 But they are not.

-Our Western societies also tend to induce us into mistake as they glorify the individual and the individual choices (dispositional approach).
+Our Western societies also tend to induce us into mistakes as they glorify the individual and the individual choices (dispositional approach).

 But the individual acts in a bigger social setting, and takes on different roles within his life.